U-value & G-value

 What does the U-value mean in practice?

-In a normal single-family home there is about 30 m² of window glass.
+In a typical single-family home, there are about 30 m² of window glass.
 The owner chooses between insulating glass with a U-value of 1.2 and glass with a U-value of 1.6.
 What is the difference in heating costs per year?

-Hammerglass Insulate 3-ply achieves a U-value of 0.66.
-Hammerglass Insulate 2-ply achieves a U-value of 1.53.
+Hammerglass Insulate triple achieves a U-value of 0.66.
+Hammerglass Insulate double achieves a U-value of 1.53.